Essilu/music-is-digital/README.md

   - [ ] Save the new partition in a file

 - [ ] Main
-  - [ ] add test for every function so that we can test them
+  - [ ] Add test for every function so that we can test them

 - [ ] GUI
   - [ ] Music selector